Kimola/kimola-cognitive-api-documentation/README.md

   What is curl?\
     curl (short for "Client URL") is a command line tool that enables data transfer over various network protocols.
 It communicates with a web or       application server by specifying a relevant URL and the data that need to be sent or received.

-  Cognitive uses conventional HTTP response codes to indicate the success or failure of an API request.
+  Kimola Cognitive uses conventional HTTP response codes to indicate the success or failure of an API request.

   #####  Responses and Descriptions: